Can bearded dragons eat oranges? Well, previously we’ve seen that beardies feed on selected veggies, insects (bugs), fruits.

-As for the citric acid, the insect’s digestive system breaks it down to levels which are just appropriate for your beardie to absorb.
+As for the citric acid, the insect’s digestive system breaks it down to levels that are just appropriate for your beardie to absorb.

 Can Bearded Dragons Eat Mandarin Oranges?

-Mandarin oranges are types of oranges which contain less concentrations of citric acid.
+Mandarin oranges are types of oranges that contain less concentrations of citric acid.

 Can Bearded Dragons Drink Orange Fruit Juice?